 In a Chronicle poll of 427 students, 54 percent said they think that the school is environmentally friendly.
 Only 25 percent were aware of the steps that the school has taken to reduce its water usage.

-The school has attempted to reduce its ecological footprint with the transition to the use of special blue recycling bins and most recently with Interim Head of Upper School Liz Resnick’s elimination of styrofoam cups in faculty meetings.
+The school has attempted to reduce its ecological footprint, using special blue recycling bins and eliminating styrofoam cups in faculty meetings.